Drug abuse in Hong Kong

 Legal drug abuse is the action of using drugs that are allowed by the government or not controlled by means of prescription to alter one's consciousness and emotions.
 The Hong Kong government has tolerate policy against legal drug use.
 Drugs such as cannabis and ecstasy, which can be considered recreational drugs in other countries are all illegal in Hong Kong.

-Legal drug use remains one of the major adolescents in Hong Kong.
+Legal drug use remains high among adolescents in Hong Kong.
 This trend dropped in the mid-1990s, but reappeared in the beginning of the 21st century.
 The increase of consumption of illegal drugs among adolescents in Hong Kong can be attributed to the global trend of recreational drug use at nightclubs and rave parties.
 Following the popularisation of nightclubs and rave culture in Hong Kong, the abuse of party drugs such as ecstasy and ketamine has been on the rise since 2000.

 Despite Hong Kong being a relatively safe city, and the Hong Kong government's efforts in controlling the use of illegal substances, drug abuse is still a prevailing issue in Hong Kong.
 Each year, more than 2000 people are reported to have taken illicit drugs for the first time.
 This can be attributed to Hong Kong's relatively lenient punishment for those found to have possessed illegal drugs and adolescent's receptive viewpoint regarding drug use as a normal part of leisure, as well as easy access of party drugs in club settings.
 Sometimes, the judge will only ask the offender to bind over or charge the offender with a fine after they are convicted.